 Undertake a robust exploration and implementation of zoning amendments to expand the types of housing allowed by-right in Sudbury.
-These additional types of housing include Accessory Dwelling Units (ADUs) and other "gentle density" housing types: duplexes, cohousing and shared living options, and cottage-style cluster homes.
+These additional types of housing include Accessory Dwelling Units (ADUs) and other "gentle density" housing types: duplexes, triples, townhouses, co-housing and shared living options, and cottage-style cluster homes.

-A mix of housing types within communities offers a range of benefits, including expansion of options, increased potential for affordability, inclusivity, enhanced economic resilience and vibrancy, and greater ecological and fiscal sustainability.
+A mix of housing types within communities offers a range of benefits, including expansion of options, increased potential for affordability, inclusivity for different households, enhanced economic resilience and vibrancy, and greater ecological and fiscal sustainability.
 By embracing more diverse housing options, communities can create more equitable, livable, and vibrant neighborhoods that cater to the needs and preferences of an inclusive population.